xrdocs/ncs5500/_tutorials/ncs5500-things-to-know.md

 - 2018-07-11: Add link to software center, and fix the optics support URL
 - 2018-07-26: Add section on PIDs + section on the scale per LC / systems
 - 2019-04-18: Add RSFEC/ER4L section
-{: .notice--info}
+- 2019-06-03: Clarification on the Quad concept in NCS55A2-MOD systems {: .notice--info}